-where $\hat{H}(t)= \hat{H}_S-\hat{\mu}^e\epsilon(t)$ is the total Hamiltonian in the absence of interaction with the environment and $\hat{H}_S$ the Hamiltonian of the system.
-If a laser field is applied, $\hat{\mu}^e$ is the electric dipole moment of the system and $\epsilon(t)$ is the time-dependent amplitude of the laser pulse. $[A,B]_+$ is the anti-commutator of arguments $A$ and $B$, $\hat{\rho}(t)$ is the time-dependent density operator and $\hat{L}_{ij}$ are operators representing the transitions induced by the environment between states $i$ and $j$ of the system.
+is the total Hamiltonian in the absence of interaction with the environment and $\hat{H}_S$ the Hamiltonian of the system.
+If a laser field is applied, $\hat{\mu}^e$ is the projection of the electric dipole moment of the system along the direction of the polarization of the field and $\epsilon(t)$ is the time-dependent amplitude of the laser pulse. $[A,B]_+$ is the anti-commutator of arguments $A$ and $B$, $\hat{\rho}(t)$ is the time-dependent density operator and $\hat{L}_{ij}$ are operators representing the transitions induced by the environment between states $i$ and $j$ of the system.
 A phenomenological representation of the transition operator was used:

-With this form, decoherence in the system is characterised by the Lindblad parameters $\theta_{ij}$, which are the frequencies of the transitions induced by non-radiative processes\footnote{The use of $\theta$ is a deliberate choice; $\gamma$ is generally used in the literature.} between eigenstates $|i\rangle$ and $|j\rangle$ of the system Hamiltonian.
+With this form, decoherence in the system is characterised by the Lindblad parameters $\theta_{ij}$, which are the transition rates induced by non-radiative processes (called transition rates in the text, the use of $\theta$ is a deliberate choice; $\gamma$ is generally used in the literature) between eigenstates $|i\rangle$ and $|j\rangle$ of the system Hamiltonian.
 Comments on the implementation of the Lindblad master equation are given in the Supplemental Material.
 The determination of the Lindblad parameters $\theta_{ij}$ from experimental data published in the literature is discussed in the next two sections.